Bitcoin explained simply: everything you need to know

 - Bitcoin definition

-- Bitcoin simplified: how many Bitcoins exist?
+- Bitcoin simplified: how many bitcoins exist?

 - You might ask, well, how can it just vanish?
-Where is Bitcoin stored?
+Where is bitcoin stored?

 - Bitcoin price history

-- What affects Bitcoin price?
+- What affects the bitcoin price?

-- Where to spend Bitcoin
+- Where to spend bitcoin

 - Final thoughts